Samast-Singh/Rust-Authserver-JWT/README.md

 # Rust-Authserver-JWT
-An authentication server that uses rust with warp and JWT
+An authentication server that uses rust with warp and JWT(JSON Web Token).